 Moody, mean and motivated, Räikkönen was a formidable competitor on his day although he had to wait longer than most expected – to the 2003 Malaysian GP – before posting the first of his 21 F1 victories achieved so far.
 One of his most memorable victories came at Suzuka in 2005 when he brilliantly outfumbled Giancarlo Fisichella’s Renault going into the first corner of the race’s final lap to beat the bewildered Italian by just over a second.
 At the end of 2006 he decided to switch to Ferrari, driving brilliantly to pip Lewis Hamilton to the title crown, but this was followed by two lacklustre seasons and he left F1 at the end of 2009 to spend two years trying his luck in the World Rally Championship.

 Kimi had little luck with this career detour and signed a two-year deal to return to F1 in 2012.
-With spells at Lotus and Ferrari, Kimi now drives for Alfa Romeo in 2019.
+With spells at Lotus and Ferrari, Kimi now drives for Alfa Romeo.